 Q: What should I do if I encounter a homeless person or encampment while visiting Washington D.C.?

 A: If you encounter a homeless person or encampment while visiting Washington D.C., it’s best to avoid engaging with them and instead report the situation to the authorities.
 You can contact the Metropolitan Police Department or the D.C.
 Department of Human Services for assistance.
-(See Also: Is Athens Safe to Visit Coronavirus?
-Know Before You Go)
+(See Also: Mali Safe To Visit?
+Truth Revealed)

 Q: Are there any safety tips I should follow while visiting Washington D.C.?